 Dot Notation (.)

-) in a header is interpreted by the parser as indicating a nested property structure.
+A dot (.) in a header is interpreted by the parser as indicating a nested property structure.

 Each segment before a dot represents a key in a nested dictionary.
 The final segment represents the value assigned within that dictionary.